GFA-DIU/OpenSource4Impact/docs/pre-project/ToR_checklist.md

 ### *Personnel Concept*

-Common measures of qualification such as years of experience and level of formal education have strong limitations within software project.
-The inventor of a famous python package called FastAPI, for example, [posted job offers](https://x.com/tiangolo/status/1281946592459853830) to which he could not apply because it required 3 years of experience while he had only invented FastAPI 1 year before [^1].
-As for the University degree, some famous examples of University dropouts include Steve Jobs (founder of Apple), Bill Gates (founder of Microsoft), and Mark Zuckerberg (founder of Facebook).
-All of them would fail to meet the formal education requirements of many job offers.
+Common measures of qualification such as years of experience and level of formal education have strong limitations within software project[^1].
 We therefore put together a few recommendations for the personnel concept:

 [^1]:
-    The original post on twitter by Sebastian Ramirez read: I saw a job post the other day.
-It required 4+ years of experience in FastAPI.
-I couldn't apply as I only have 1.5+ years of experience since I created that thing.
-Maybe it's time to re-evaluate that "years of experience = skill level".
+    The inventor of a famous python package called FastAPI, for example, [posted job offers](https://x.com/tiangolo/status/1281946592459853830) to which he could not apply because it required 3 years of experience while he had only invented FastAPI 1 year before.
+As for the University degree, some famous examples of University dropouts include Steve Jobs (founder of Apple), Bill Gates (founder of Microsoft), and Mark Zuckerberg (founder of Facebook).
+All of them would fail to meet the formal education requirements of many job offers.

 !!! info inline end "Matching Maturity"